 Silicon Dust’s HDHomeRun does not transcode the raw digital TV stream, which means you must have a VERY strong home network capable of handling the 12-18 Mbps MPEG-2 video it delivers.

 There are two benefits to delivering a direct MPEG-2 stream: support for multiple audio streams including 5.1 surround sound, and channel surfing.
 Tuning to a live channel when transcoding the video requires a short delay of 12-20 seconds and it's difficult to deliver multiple audio streams.

-Tablo hardware DVRs are now capable of supporting Surround Sound, but if you're looking for an MPEG-2/HDMI-connected solution, check out Tablo ENGINE!
+Tablo hardware DVRs are now capable of supporting Surround Sound, but if you're looking for an MPEG-2/HDMI-connected solution, check out TV-connected Tablo DVRs!

 BACK TO TOP

 Live TV and DVR Features